 Ahmedabad University, Centre for Heritage Management organised a panel discussion on ‘Heritage and Education’ at Ahmedabad University on Wednesday, 28 February 2018.
 The event was organised as part of the Baithak series in the month-long India Heritage Walk Festival, organised by Sahapedia with support from the Yes Culture.
 The session was moderated by Professor Patrick French, Dean, School of Arts and Sciences, Ahmedabad University.
 The panellists included Professor Ashoke Chatterjee, Advisor, Centre for Heritage Management; Professor Jigna Desai, Area Chair for Conservation, CEPT University; Professor Gauri Bharat, Area Chair for History and Theory of Architecture, CEPT University and Professor Neel Kamal Chapagain, Director, Centre for Heritage Management, Ahmedabad University.

-The session began with an introductory remarks by Professor French, followed by a presentation on ‘Heritage as Educational Resources and Education for Heritage Management’ by Professor Chapagain – in which he provided overview of heritage discourses and the role of education.
-First, he discussed various ways heritage resources could be integral part of our curriculum – primarily at early education.
-Second, he discussed the two aspects of education for heritage sector – one for the traditional practitioners and one for new professionals.
-He emphasised that education for heritage sector need to recognise that the traditional knowledge bearers need to be positioned as contributors in creation of knowledge rather than a passive recipient of new skills and knowledge.
+The session began with introductory remarks by Professor French, followed by a presentation on ‘Heritage as Educational Resources and Education for Heritage Management’ by Professor Chapagain – in which he provided an overview of heritage discourses and the role of education.
+First, he discussed various ways heritage resources could be an integral part of our curriculum – primarily at early education.
+Second, he discussed the two aspects of education for the heritage sector – one for the traditional practitioners and one for new professionals.
+He emphasised that education for heritage sector need to recognise that the traditional knowledge bearers need to be positioned as contributors in the creation of knowledge rather than a passive recipient of new skills and knowledge.
 He concluded the presentation with four key questions that academic institutions engaged in heritage education must consider:

 • How do we pursue Heritage as a subject of inquiry?